togaritogarikun/setting/README.md

 If your macOS is catalina,
-you may install gnuplot by
+you may install gnuplot by the following command without any option:

     % brew install gnuplot

-but the qt will be used to display.
+But the qt will be used to display, not x11 or aquaterm.

 ## Requirements